AlexaKrut/Linux_OS_Base_Tasks/REPORT.md

-##Installation of the OS
+## Installation of the OS
-* We used VirtualBox to install Ubuntu 20.04 Server LTS without GUI.
+* Used VirtualBox to install Ubuntu 20.04 Server LTS without GUI.

-There should be no GUI.
-Check Ubuntu version by running the command cat /etc/issue
+* Checked Ubuntu version by running the command ``cat /etc/issue``

-Add a screenshot of the command output to the report.
+* You can see the result in the Screenshot below.

-Part 2.
-Creating a user
+## Creating a user
 "An installed system is a good thing, but what if someone else uses it?
 I'll teach you how to create a new user."
 == Task ==